 - Preheat the oven to 325℉.

-- Using approximately 2 tbsp worth of dough, shape the dough into round balls.
+- Using approximately 2 tablespoon worth of dough, shape the dough into round balls.
 Place on a baking sheet.

 - Bake for 10 minutes.

-- Upon removing from the oven create an indentation in the middle of each of the round cookies.
-If you have a round 1 tsp measuring spoon, use the back of this to make the indention.
+- Upon removing the cookies from the oven create an indentation in the middle of each of the round cookies.
+If you have a round 1 teaspoon measuring spoon, use the back of this to make the indention.
 Otherwise, the rounded end of a cooking tool, like a whisk will do the trick.
 Allow to cool fully before moving to a drying rack to prevent misshapen cookies.

 Lemon Curd